Under the hood of $1.5T bill for Ukraine, pandemic, agencies

 Many lawmakers weren't shy and blasted out news of their achievements in press releases and tweets.

-Rep. Elise Stefanik, the No. 3 House GOP leader, touted wins for her upstate New York district that included $27 million to improve Fort Drum's water supply.
+Sen. Shelley Moore Capito, a senior Republican on Appropriations, said she'd obtained $241 million for her home state of West Virginia.
 Liberal Rep. Alexandria Ocasio-Cortez, D-N.Y., said her 10 projects included $3 million to improve obstetrics facilities at a Queens hospital.

 CONGRESS' SPENDING WORK, LATE AGAIN